 Final Thoughts on How to Work with Influencers

-In case you’re still sceptical, here’s a real-life example for you: Back in 2011, when Daniel Wellington was just founded, it was a humble startup which nobody knew about.
+In case you’re still skeptical, here’s a real-life example for you: Back in 2011, when watch brand Daniel Wellington was just founded, it was a humble startup that nobody knew about.
 Fast forward a few years later, they’re one of the most recognizable watch brands in the world and they’re worth $220 million.
 How did they do it?
 Through influencer marketing!

 If you want to be the next Daniel Wellington of your industry, the way forward is simple: Find your perfect influencer, pick their brain, come up with a compelling campaign, then amplify it as much as you can.
 Full steam ahead!